 |

-If we look at the period before the Impressionist exhibitions in Paris, when the painters in Barbizon began to break new ground, we probably associate this mainly with Impressionism and its direct predecessors, as well as the subsequent movements based on revolutionary views, such as Post-Impressionism or the Nabis.
+If we consider the period before the Impressionist exhibitions in Paris, for example when the painters in Barbizon began to break new ground, we tend to associate this mainly with Impressionism and its direct precursors, as well as the subsequent movements based on revolutionary views, such as Post-Impressionism or the Nabis.

-At this time, however, Impressionists were only a marginal phenomenon in the art world; 'official' art listed completely different names.
-The all-powerful academies with their somewhat old-masterly teachings ensured a princely income for their officially recognised representatives, i.e. high recognition for those who had committed themselves to the prevailing academic style of the time.
-A style that focussed on the type of painting from before 1800 and allowed nothing else.
-A style of painting that, although technically perfected, continued to focus on themes such as mythology, battle scenes and idealised depictions of the body.
-An art that was stuck in the old, preserving the idealised past, which excluded the present and became lifeless with its constant repetition.
+At that time, however, Impressionists were only a marginal phenomenon in the art world; 'official' art featured completely different names.
+The all-powerful academies, with their somewhat old-master teachings, ensured a princely livelihood for their officially recognised representatives, i.e. high recognition for those who had committed themselves to the academic style that prevailed at the time.
+A style that focused on the art of painting from before 1800 and allowed for nothing else.
+A style of painting that had been perfected technically, but continued to deal with themes such as mythology, battle scenes or idealised representations of the human body.
+An art form rooted in the past, preserving an idealised past, which excluded the present and became lifeless with its constant repetition.
+Translated with DeepL.com (free version)

-To indicate the low esteem in which Impressionist painting was held at the time: Caillebotte, who took part in Impressionist exhibitions but was not such a famous painter, had collected 65 works by his colleagues and bequeathed them to the state on his death in 1894.
-Three years of negotiations followed because the state did not want the paintings.
-A compromise was reached, but the state rejected a large proportion of the works, which were still labelled 'dirt' at the time.
-Today, these paintings are probably priceless.
+To illustrate the low esteem in which Impressionist painting was held at the time: Gustave Caillebotte, one of the artists who participated in the Impressionist exhibitions but did not become a particularly famous painter, had collected 65 works by his colleagues and bequeathed them to the state upon his death in 1894.
+Three years of negotiations followed because the state did not want to accept the paintings.
+A compromise was reached, but the state rejected a large part of the works, which were still considered 'filth' at the time.
+Today, these paintings are highly regarded and often priceless.

 Here are some examples of academic art recognised in France at the time: